Frances Maria Kelly

 Frances Maria Kelly (15 October 1790, Brighton – 6 December 1882), also known as Fanny, was an English actress and singer.
 She is best known for her acting at the Drury Lane Theatre in London's West End and her opening of the Royalty Theatre and Dramatic School in Soho, known as Miss Kelly's Theatre and Dramatic School, in 1840, for the training of young women.
 Prior to this, in 1833 Kelly managed the Royal Strand Theatre in Westminster, where she operated a dramatic school, the earliest record of a drama school in England.

 Family

 Kelly was the daughter of Mark Kelly and Mary Singleton.
 Her father was the master of ceremonies at Dublin Castle and a minor actor.
 Kelly was the niece of the tenor Michael Kelly, who she worked with starting at the age of seven.
-Her father acquired a lot of debt, and he deserted Fanny and her mother in 1795.
+Her father acquired a great deal of debt, and he deserted Fanny and her mother in 1795.
 Despite this, Fanny later supported him financially until his death on 4 April 1833.
 Her mother died on 1 August 1827.